Are you thinking of starting a career in Digital Marketing? It’s a great choice! I can tell you this without hesitation.

-Getting organic exposure on Facebook is getting harder so the only way to use Facebook as a selling tool, is to learn how to use their advertising platform.
+Getting organic exposure on Facebook is getting harder so the only way to use Facebook as a selling tool, is to learn how to use its advertising platform.

 If you have already followed the steps above and have good knowledge of SEO and Google Ads, learning how to use Facebook Ads will not be difficult.

-Many of the concepts are similar with PPC but you still need to learn how to use the tool and familiarize yourself with the various Facebook policies.
+Many of the concepts are similar to PPC but you still need to learn how to use the tool and familiarize yourself with the various Facebook policies.

 Use the following resources to learn Facebook Marketing:

 Besides learning the different tools that can generate traffic, a digital marketing professional needs to know Analytics.

 One of the main characteristics of any digital marketing campaign is that everything is measurable.

 You know how many people viewed your campaigns, how many people clicked on your ads, how many conversions they generated, and a lot of other metrics that cover every aspect of a campaign.

 To be able to make informed decisions based on real data, you need to know how to measure the effectiveness of a campaign and how to analyze the results.